Northern Spy

 Tree

-Leaves: Warder describes them as healthy, large, and dark.
-Hovey gives more detail: medium size, ovate-oblong, rich glossy green, tapering regularly to the point, with one side of the base longer than the other; margins wavy, with very irregular, rather sharp, and moderately deep serratures; petioles rather short and slender.
+Leaves healthy, large, dark (Warder); medium size, ovate-oblong, rich glossy green, tapering regularly to the point, with one side of the base longer than the other; margins wavy, with very irregular, rather sharp, and moderately deep serratures; petioles rather short and slender (Hovey).
+Bunyard describes the leaf as oval, nearly flat, undulating.

-Bearing habit: A tardy bearer; not an early bearer and cannot be considered a profitable variety until the trees have acquired at least twenty years of age (Elliott).
-Under favorable conditions it has been known to yield profitable crops within seven years from planting (Beach).
-The young trees increase in productiveness as they advance in maturity.
-In favorable locations, under good care, they usually become reliable croppers yielding from moderate to heavy crops biennially, or in some cases almost annually (Beach).
-Hovey states it bears regularly every year.
+The tree is not an early bearer and is rather slow in coming into bearing (Warder; Budd-Hansen; Elliott — "cannot be considered a profitable variety until the trees have acquired at least twenty years of age"; Hedrick — "come in bearing only after several years of care").
+Under favorable conditions, it has been known to yield profitable crops within seven years from the time of planting (Beach).
+Young trees increase in productiveness as they advance in maturity; in favorable locations, under good care, they usually become reliable croppers yielding from moderate to heavy crops biennially, or in some cases almost annually (Beach).
+Hovey reports that it bears regularly every year.
+Bunyard describes the growth as upright, compact, "only moderately fertile."
+Downing says it "bears moderate crops."
+The Central Experimental Farm bulletin (planted Spring 1890) calls it "a vigorous grower and a fair bearer when well grown."

 Fruit